piebat/Inrae/README.md

 ### Note: Action to do before run the code
 * At line 27 of main.js file, you need to put your Token for api.mapbox.com.
 * At lines 42 of ssdemo2.php, set your Kafka server

+## Installation
+Save the all to a web server with PHP.
+That's all.